Jump To

 Check their rear end

-Check their poop
+Check their coat and skin

 Isolate if necessary

-Though it may seem like an overwhelming amount of factors to be aware of, once you’ve gotten to know an alpaca and what good alpaca health looks like, you’ll be an excellent alpaca health ally in no time!
+Though it may seem like an overwhelming amount of factors to be aware of, once you’ve gotten to know an alpaca resident and what good alpaca health looks like, you’ll be an excellent alpaca health ally in no time!

 Writing It All Down